hbctraining/variant_analysis/lessons/06_evaluate_QC.md

 As we continue down the report, we can skip a few figures until we get to the sequence quality figure.
 A few things we should know about this figure:

-  1) The y-axis is PHRED score, which we discussed in the [`FastQC` lesson](04_fastqc.md) and the y-axis is position in the read.
+  1) The y-axis is PHRED score, which we discussed in the [`FastQC` lesson](04_fastqc.md), and the y-axis is position in the read.

   2) Typically, the shape of these figures have a steep incline in the first few bases before plateauing and finally tapering off a bit.
 The shape should be mostly smooth.
-If we saw large, abrupt drops in quality this could be reason to contact your sequencing facility.
+If we saw large, abrupt drops in quality, this could be reason to contact your sequencing facility.

-  3) The right read (or R2) often has low-quality than the left read (or R1) and this difference in quality if just an artifact of pair-end Illumina sequencing.
+  3) The right read (or R2) often has low-quality than the left read (or R1); this difference in quality if just an artifact of paired-end Illumina sequencing.

 <p align="center">
 <img src="../img/Base_quality_scores.png" width="800">
 </p>

 The shape that we see is very typical of a good sequencing run.
-Imporantly. their aren't any sudden drops in read quality in these samples.
+Imporantly, there aren't any sudden drops in read quality in these samples.

 ### Average Sequence Quality